jsxstyle/jsxstyle/.changeset/nextjs support.md

 ---
-'jsxstyle-webpack-plugin': major
+'jsxstyle': major
 ---

 Added support for nextjs.
-Set `cssMode` to `'styled-jsx'` in your `jsxstyle-webpack-plugin` config options.
+Set `cssMode` to `'styled-jsx'` in your `jsxstyle/webpack-plugin` config options.